 In any event: This wasn't Massacre.
 Jordan Glenn played a staid, small jazz drummer's kit and Jason Hoopes played an acoustic bass, while Frith played his stalwart Gibson ES-355, with the extra pickup clamped over the nut, an innovation he's been rocking since the early '70s.
 It was not a jazz set, not quite; while Frith has a supreme command of all sorts of chording, you won't ever hear him strike a Tal Farlow sonority, let alone one out of Wes Montgomery.
 By the same token he rarely extends into the far-side pointilism of Derek Bailey.
 The instrumentation here is of course the same as that of Bailey's legendary Joseph Holbrooke trio with Gavin Bryars and Tony Oxley, so one wouldn't have been surprised to hear Glenn, Hoopes, and Frith go down that route.
 Again, not quite.
 Glenn's style split the difference between Tony Oxley's math and Paul Motian's ethereal swing, while Hoopes juggled time in the tradition of Scott La Faro.
 Which allowed Frith to move forward with a relaxed, confident demonstration of how physical and rhythmic a guitarist he really is at heart.
 That's the thing about his playing that I think doesn't get enough appreciation; even at its most conceptually out-on-a-limb, it pushes the listener.
 Listen to the thrum of the first chord of Henry Cow's "Bittern Storm Over Ulm," the specific attack on the notes and the way they hang as the bass starts its modified walking figure: it's a dance step.
 With Hoopes and Glenn, Frith's encyclopedic musicality found a sinuous rhythmic platform that he could go over, under, sideways, and down with.

 The next evening's duet with Zorn was of the sort that was likely to inspire reflection that former musical hellions have "mellowed."
 (An assessment that the artists themselves might not take too much issue with; they named their most recent recorded collaboration Late Works.)
 Zorn brought only his alto sax with him (prior duets have not infrequently also included mouth pieces and duck calls, and I do actually wonder what Zorn makes of Duck Dynasty, if anything at all), while Frith was apt to go at his Gibson with all manner of shoe brushes, sticks, bows, metal chains, and more.
-This sort of thing, I find, tends to be one of the sticking points that people of more straight-arrow sensibilities tend to hav with respect to some approaches to "free" music, that is, why is it not the height of wank to run a shoe brush on the strings of an electric guitar over the pickups?
+This sort of thing, I find, tends to be one of the sticking points that people of more straight-arrow sensibilities tend to have with respect to some approaches to "free" music, that is, why is it not the height of wank to run a shoe brush on the strings of an electric guitar over the pickups?
 The question actually has sprung to my own mind once or twice and unfortunately (or maybe it actually IS a good thing, come to think of it) the answer varies from musician to musician.
 In the case of Frith, I think the aspect of giving up a certain amount of control in introducing these physical variables to the process has a particularly vital appeal because he is a virtuoso.
 (And of course we remember that one of the pioneers of "prepared piano" was John Cage, a big proponent of extreme uses of the element of chance in music.)
 Understand that this is a musician who's got a staggering command of his primary instrument, the guitar.
 He can completely detune his guitar during a section of a guitar solo, play an entirely coherent set of runs on it in that state, and then put the guitar back in tune, perfectly, all without interrupting the improvisation he is laying out.
 He's played with the devices he uses to the extent he has some idea of what effect they'll have on the sound, but he can't know exactly what it'll be at a given moment.
 While Frith used a good number of thingamajigs during the set, the emphasis was on the flagrantly tonal, and the interplay between Zorn and Frith was for all intents and purposes telepathic.
 Not infrequently did they respectively skitter their way to a harmonized high note that they held in mutual delight for seconds.
-While the Zorn/Frith duo collaboration, first chronicled for recorded media on The Art of Memory in 1994, began with the players working in a tradition whose main brief was the aesthetically galvanic confrontation of of tradition (the set was dedicated to Derek Bailey and Evan Parker, free improvisers of the generation directly preceeding theirs), their current mode of discourse is admitedly more relaxed.
+While the Zorn/Frith duo collaboration, first chronicled for recorded media on The Art of Memory in 1994, began with the players working in a tradition whose main brief was the aesthetically galvanic confrontation of tradition (the set was dedicated to Derek Bailey and Evan Parker, free improvisers of the generation directly preceeding theirs), their current mode of discourse is admitedly more relaxed.
 But still.
 As Zorn himself has observed, when you're steeped in a new music environment, the stuff that starts to sound "accessible" to you becomes extremely, well, relative.
 The music Zorn and Frith made in this set was more inclined to comprehensibility than to confrontation, and their interplay was such that they seemed to be spontaneously composing rather than aggresively improvising.
 What's most fun in hearing them is the way their respective tones complement.
-Although no longer so inclined to Looney Tunes splatter, Zorn remains acerbic; it's a function of his personality, and also to a certain extent, his instrument.
+Although no longer so inclined to Looney Tunes splatter, Zorn remains at least slightly acerbic; it's a function of his musical personality, and also to a certain extent, his instrument.
 Few altoists aspire to the burnished warmth one associates with Lester Young, and fewer still achieve it.
 (Art Pepper, sometimes, maybe?).
-Zorn's tone is conversational, discursive, sometimes sarcastic, sometimes riotous.
-Frith's does have a burnish to it—the ES-355 is a relatively thin hollow body, but it has a nice wide soundboard; got woody resonant sustain for miles if you want it—a heartiness that can make his most eccentric chordings play like bouyant Arbuckle slapstick.
+Zorn's tone is conversational, discursive, sometimes sarcastic, sometimes riotous, and yes, sometimes lyrical, albeit even then there's a slight keening quality.
+Frith's sound does have a burnish to it—the ES-355 is a relatively thin hollow body, but it has a nice wide soundboard; got woody resonant sustain for miles if you want it—a heartiness that can make his most eccentric chordings play like bouyant Arbuckle slapstick.

 The solo set that followed on Thursday evening I had not originally intended to stay for, but I'm awfully glad I did.
 It was the most remarkable fifty minutes or so of solo instrumentation I'd seen, well, to be honest, in less than a year.
 I'm thinking of the recital Keith Rowe gave at The Stone on September 11 of last year, as it happens.
 Both of the concerts had, as it happened, strong narrative implications.
 Rowe, whose music has evolved into such a highly abstract realm that a blindfolded listener might not ever guess that something resembling a guitar is part of his instrumental array (he plays with the instrument flat on a table, and his guitar actually has no soundboard to speak of), very deliberately evoked the events of the date on which he was playing, albeit in a personal, indirect way.
 On Thursday evening, the talk on the streets among quite a few people was an impending act of war on the part of the United States against the government of Syria.
 The climax of Frith's improvisation, which in large part until that point had him creating minor-key settings via delay pedal and playing lyrical, English-folk derived filigrees over them, was the evocation of a bombed-out warscape, not rendered in terms of standard high-volume distortion as such (and it was noteworthy that, throughout all the music played during the five sets I saw, the improv cliché of "now we're gonna play really soft! and now we're gonna build it until we get really LOUD! and then we're gonna get soft again!" was consistently avoided), but unmistakably and angrily nevertheless.